Skip to contents

 Building and fitting the model

-Once configured, fit() samples from the package’s precompiled Stan model, passing any additional arguments (e.g. chains, iter) through to rstan::sampling().
+Once constructed, fit() samples from the package’s precompiled Stan model, passing any additional arguments (e.g. chains, iter) through to rstan::sampling().
 The settings below are intentionally small to keep this vignette reasonably quick to render.
 They are not sufficient to assess convergence or support serious inference.
 In practice you’d want to use more chains and iterations and review the usual Stan diagnostics.

 population <- strata[, c("age", "population")]